VSAM Introduction

 History

-- VSAM is the short form of Virtual Storage Access Method.
-VSAM was introduced in the early 1970s by IBM with three dataset organizations - sequential, indexed, and direct access.
-It has been continuously improved and enhanced from 1970.
+• VSAM was introduced by IBM in the early 1970s and supports three types of dataset organizations—sequential, indexed, and direct access.
+Since then, it has been continuously improved to enhance performance and flexibility.

 Access Methods and File Organization

-Dataset types are classified based on the way of organizing the data on IBM disks.
+Dataset types are classified based on the way of organizing the data on IBM disks which is also called as the file organization.
 IBM software supports the below dataset types as of today -

-Each dataset type except VSAM has its own records organizing method depending on its purpose.
-However, VSAM provides a functional equivalent for most of the existing dataset types as follows -
+VSAM provides a functional equivalent datasets for most of the existing dataset types as follows -

-- ESDS is the functional equivalent of Physical Sequential organization (PS).
+• ESDS is the functional equivalent of Physical Sequential organization (PS file).

-- KSDS is the functional equivalent of Indexed Sequential organization (IS).
+• KSDS is the functional equivalent of Indexed Sequential organization (IS file).

 VSAM Dataset Types